MERT-CKR/Sky-AutoPianoPlayer/README.md

 q,w,e,r,t,a,s,d,f,g,z,x,c,v,b
 ```
 * If you are using the in-game piano, list the letters written on the keys separated by commas.
+Note: if there is a dot or comma ('.' ',' ',') character between the piano keys in the game, replace it with other keys, suggestion 'b' key
 ```
 a,s,d,f,g,h,j,k,l
 ```